lpaolini/Striptease/README.md

 # Implementing new effects

-You can create new effects by extending the *Fx* class
+You can create new effects by extending the *Fx* class.

 # Implementing your stage